Choosing the Right Commercial Coffee Roaster

 Sample Roasters should be utilized for testing NOT the production roaster.

-Roast experts should not be on their cell phone while roasting, this minimizes risk of fire.
+Roast experts should not be on their cell phones while roasting, this minimizes the risk of fire.
 Oh, and Do Not TEXT and Roast either!

 A few thoughts to share on Marketing

 - Pull your customer base into the activities of roasting

 - Placing a roaster within an “arena” where people can see the raw coffee, the testing, roasting, cooking, and transfer provides a greater understanding of the process.
 The more “clout” you will achieve as the source of great coffees.

 FINAL WORD: It is all about the degree of control.